Who we are:

 One-on-one Interaction with men

-One of the most effective ways to educate men about prostate cancer is through one-on-one education at our Prostate Cancer Foundation stand at wellness days and events, using trained volunteers, wellness advisors and nurses.
+One of the most effective ways to educate men about prostate cancer is through one-on-one education at our Prostate Cancer Foundation stand at wellness days, sports events, and community activities.
+Trained volunteers, wellness advisors and nurses provide information at the stand.

 Media Interviews

 We assist the media by participating in programs and interviews.
 Members of our Patient Affairs Board are available to talk about their journey with prostate cancer.
-Medical specialists from our Medical and Scientific Advisory Board are able to provide expert comment all aspects of the screening, diagnosis and treatment of prostate cancer.
+Medical specialists from our Medical and Scientific Advisory Board are able to provide scientifically accurate information on all aspects of the screening, diagnosis and treatment of prostate cancer.
+Media exposure is critical to help raise awareness about prostate cancer

-We provide prostate cancer information leaflets at doctor’s rooms and clinics throughout South Africa.
+We provide prostate cancer information information for public sector healthcare facilities and doctor’s rooms

 Information